Disentangling contributions to longitudinal magnetoconductivity for Kramers-Weyl nodes: Introduction

 Experimentally, the smoking-gun properties of KWNs have been observed in materials like $\beta$-Ag$_2$Se \cite{long-ksm}, which crystallises in a nonsymmorphic chiral form.
 In this paper, we will consider isotropic KWNs, which arises at a node harbouring the high-symmetry cubic point group, $\lbrace \rm T, O \rbrace $.
 The candidate materials include K$_2$Sn$_2$O$_3$ \cite{chang2018}, RhSi \cite{sanchez}, CoSi \cite{sanchez}, AlPt \cite{schroter}, and PtGa \cite{mengyu}.

 In our recent work, we addressed the question of computing longitudinal magnetoconductivity in systems where multiple bands contribute to transport at a particular node \cite{ips-exact-spin1}.
 In this paper, we address a similar question where an isotropic KWN (say, at the $\Gamma$-point) is the system under consideration.
 As pointed out earlier, a single node will be relevant here, when we tune the external chemical potential to lie near the intrinsic energy of the concerned nodal point, as the chirally-conjugate node is well-separated in energy and momentum (see, for example, Refs. \cite{titus-ksm, law-ksm}).
 In other words, the energy-separation between the $\chi =\pm $ members of the pair is much larger than the temperature-scale of the experiments.
 Now, the low-energy effective Hamiltonian [see Eq.~\eqref{eqham} discussed later] shows that the two concentric Fermi surfaces coexist at a positive chemical potential ($\mu$) compared to the nodal point \cite{long-ksm}.
 The schematics of the dispersion is depicted in Fig.~\ref{figdis}.
 This is brought about by the dominance of the quadratic-in-momentum term in the dispersion over the linear terms.
 Basically, instead of one positive and one negative bands of a conventional Weyl cone, here we end up with two positive-energy bands, both of which will participate in transport for $\mu > 0 $.
 Thus, the behaviour is somewhat similar to the multifold (or higher-pseudospin) nodes, and the nontrivial topological properties of each band is expected to influence the linear response with the elements of BC and OMM \cite{ips-ruiz, ips-rsw-ph, ips-spin1-ph, ips-nl-ph, ips-exact-spin1}.
-It is interesting to note that, since the Chern numbers of the two Fermi surfaces are exactly opposite, there are no Fermi arcs visible on any surface-BZ.
-While the BC profiles of the two bands differ by an overall sign, the OMM-vector fields are identical.
-An additional ingredient, which one does not have to consider for the pseudospin-space spinors, is the energy modification caused by the spin magnetic moment (SMM).
-Needless to say, it comes with opposite signs for the pair of bands \cite{law-ksm}.
-By coupling to the applied magnetic field, the BC, OMM, and SMM affect the conductivity, which we aim to compute here.
-Equipped with the versatile tool of Boltzmann's semiclassical transport equations, we will venture into computing the longitudinal conductivity exactly, arising from applying collinear electromagnetic fields, $\boldsymbol E \parallel \boldsymbol B $.
-The results will be limited to the realm of weak/nonquantizing magnetic fields (in the sense that the Landau-level splitting is too tiny), but by going beyond the relaxation-time approximation.
-We will follow the procedure developed in Ref. \cite{timm} for achiral WSMs.
+In the semiclassical picture, a Bloch electron is modelled by a wave-packet in a Bloch band, which is found to rotate about its center of mass in general, yielding an intrinsic magnetic moment dubbed as the OMM, which is topological in origin \cite{chang-niu, sundaram99_wavepacket, xiao06_berry, xiao_review,xiao07_valley}.
+In the presence of a magnetic field, the electronic band-structure energy acquires a correction term from this intrinsic orbital moment.
+This invariably generates a modification of the Fermi surface, making it anisotropic, as shown in Fig.~\ref{figdis} (b).
+Hence, it brings about the possibility of the OMM generating nontrivial terms compared to the case when it is neglected.
+Now, whether it gives rise to a nonzero term or not depends on whether it can generate a nonzero intergral, similar to the BC part.
+This can be roughly determined by looking at whether the resulting integrand contains odd or even powers of the components of the momentum [see, for example, the discussions around Eq.~\eqref{def_sig_long2}].